-But Self Analysis will conduct you on the most interesting adventure in your life.
+But Self-Analysis will conduct you on the most interesting adventure in your life.
 The adventure of you.

 How efficient are you?
-What are your potentials?
+What are your potentialities?
 How much can you improve?
-Well, basically your intentions toward yourself and your fellow man are good.
+Well, basically your intentions towards yourself and your fellow-man are good.
 Basically, if sometimes clouded over with the not so pale cast of bad experience, your potentialities are a great deal better than anyone ever permitted you to believe.

-Take your memory, a small part of your total assets.
+Consider your memory - a small part of your total assets.
 Is it perfect?
-Can you, at will, recall everything you have ever learned or heard, every phone number, every name?
-If you can't you can see that there is room for improvement.
-Now somebody, with a half glance at the title page of this book, will try to assume that Self Analysis simply improves memory.
-That is like saying that all a train can do is meet schedules.
+Can you, at will, recall everything you have ever learned or heard, every telephone number, every name?
+If you cannot you can see that there is room for improvement.
+Now somebody, with a half-glance at the title-page of this book, will try to assume that Self-Analysis simply improves memory.
+That is like imagining that all a train can do is meet schedules.
 It does much more.
-But memory is a starter.
-If your memory were as accurate as an IBM card index system and even faster, you would be more efficient and more comfortable and it would certainly save writing those notes you have to make.
+But memory is a starting-point.
+If your memory were as accurate as a card-index system, and even faster, you would be more efficient and more comfortable and it would certainly save you writing innumerable notes.
 Yes, you probably couldn't have too good a memory on things you've studied and things you need.

-But there are a lot of things as important as memory.
-There's your reaction time.
+But there are a good many things as important as memory.
+There is your reaction time.
 Most people react too slowly in emergencies.
-Let's say it takes you half a second to pull your hand off a hot stove.
-That's many times too long a period to have your hand on that stove.
+Let us say it takes you half a second to pull your hand off a hot stove.
+That is many times too long a period to have your hand on that stove.

-Or let's say you require a third of a second to see the car ahead stop and to start to put on your own brakes.
-That's too long.
+Or let us say you require a third of a second to see the car ahead stop and to start to put on your own brakes.
+That is too long.
 A lot of accidents happen because of slow reaction time.

-In the case of an athlete, reaction time is a direct

-index as to how capable he may be in a sport.
+In the case of an athlete, reaction time is a direct index as to how capable he may be in a sport.
 So it assists one in many ways to be able to react quickly.

-Self Analysis speeds up reaction time.
-Here's a trick.
-Take a dollar bill, unfolded.
+Self-Analysis speeds up reaction time.
+Here is a small experiment.
+Take a pound bill, unfolded.
 Have somebody hold it vertically above your hand.
-Open your thumb and index finger just below the lower edge of the bill.
-Now let your friend let go.
-You try to close thumb and index finger on the bill.
+Open your thumb and index finger just below the lower edge of the note.
+Now, ask your friend to let go.
+You try to close thumb and index finger on the note.
 Did you miss it, snapping after it had gone all the way through?
-That's very slow reaction.
+That is very slow reaction.
 Did you catch it by its upper edge when it was almost gone?
-That's much too slow.
-Did you catch it on Washington's face?
-That's fair.
+That is much too slow.
+Did you catch it in the middle?
+That is fair.
 Or did you catch it on the lower edge, even before it really got started?
-That's the way it should be.
+That is the way it should be.
 Less accidents, greater general alertness.
-Well, barring actual physical damage to hand or arm, Self Analysis will speed that up for you.
+Well, barring actual physical damage to hand or arm, Self-Analysis will speed that up for you.

 Do you have trouble going to sleep or getting up?
-Do you feel a little tired a lot of the time?
+Do you feel a little tired most of the time?
 Well, that can be remedied.

-As for what they call psycho-somatic illnesses-sinusitis, allergies, some heart trouble, "bizarre" aches and pains, poor eyesight, arthritis, etc., etc., etc., down through seventy per cent of man's ills, Self Analysis should be able to help markedly.
+As for what they call psycho-somatic illnesses - sinusitis, allergies, some heart trouble, bizarre aches and pains, poor eyesight, arthritis, etc., down through seventy per cent of man's ills, Self-Analysis should be able to help markedly.

-Then there's the matter of how young or old you may look.
-Self Analysis can make quite a change there.
+Then there is the matter of how young or old you may look.
+Self-Analysis can make quite a change there.